yanshao9798/tagger/README.md

 ## News

-Intergrated the feedforward neural network model introduced in Zheng et al. (2013)
+Intergrated the feedforward neural network model introduced in Zheng et al. (2013) (2017.11.25)

-Update HiddenLayer for efficiency.
+Updated HiddenLayer for efficiency.
 TimeDistributed is not applied for output inference anymore.
+(2017.11.25)

 The code is updated to TensorFlow 1.2.0 (2017.7.14)